How has life expectancy changed over time?

 Public Health England’s review identified some of the factors contributing to slowing improvements in life expectancy to 2017: increasing numbers of older people vulnerable to flu and other winter risks, slowing improvements in mortality from heart disease and stroke, widening inequalities and rising death rates from accidental poisoning among younger adults (mainly due to drug misuse).
 It noted that the slowdown occurred across much of the population, at a time when health and social care services faced increasing demand and unprecedented financial pressures.

-A slowdown in improvements in life expectancy since 2010 was seen also in many European countries, but it was greatest in the UK.
+While a slowdown in improvements in life expectancy between 2010 and 2019 was seen in many European countries, it was greatest in the UK.
 It’s likely that there were several reasons for these trends, some specific to the UK (such as widening inequalities) and some common to the UK and other European countries (such as the swings in flu-related mortality and slowdown in CVD mortality improvements in some countries).11-13 The later uptake of smoking in women compared with men is cited as one explanation for the long-term, relatively small increases in female life expectancy in the UK in recent years, and why it compares poorly with Europe.14

-The slowdown in life expectancy improvements between 2011 and 2019 was nothing compared with what was to follow.
-The Covid-19 pandemic caused 72,000 excess deaths in England in 2020 compared with the 2015–19 average, resulting in the largest annual fall in life expectancy since World War II: a fall of 1.2 years in males and 0.9 years in females.
-Moreover, there have been more than 28,000 excess deaths between 1 January and 2 April 2021, 20 per cent more than the 2015–19 average for the same period, so life expectancy in 2021 could remain below levels seen in the pre-2020 decade.
+However, the slowdown in life expectancy improvements between 2011 and 2019 was nothing compared with what was to follow.
+The Covid-19 pandemic caused 75,000 excess deaths in England and Wales in 2020 compared with the 2015–19 average, resulting in the largest annual fall in life expectancy since World War II: a fall of 1.2 years in males and 0.9 years in females.
+Moreover, there have been 46,000 excess deaths between January and mid-November 2021, 10 per cent more than the 2015–19 average for the same period, so life expectancy in 2021 could remain below levels seen in the pre-2020 decade.

 How does the UK compare with other European countries?

-Figures 5 and 6 show that, whereas male life expectancy in the UK in the preceding decade was about average compared to most western European countries, female life expectancy in the UK was consistently the lowest among peers.
+Figures 7 and 8 show that, whereas male life expectancy in the UK in the preceding decade was about average compared to most western European and other high-income countries, female life expectancy in the UK was among the lowest compared with peers – again with the exception of the US, which was lower still.
 As in the UK, improvements in life expectancy slowed in many European countries in the decade to 2019.
-However, the slowdown was greater in the UK than in most other EU countries.
+However, the slowdown was greater in the UK than in most EU countries.

 The periodic spikes in excess deaths in some recent winters, especially among older people, show similar patterns across the UK and several European countries, and, according to official agencies are associated with flu and cold spells.
-In particular, as in the UK, European agencies reported increased mortality in 2015 that disproportionately affected older people, and women in particular.
-Compared with 2014, in 2015 life expectancy fell in 23 of the 28 EU countries for females and in 16 EU countries for males (see Figures 5 and 6).
+In particular, as in the UK, European agencies reported increased mortality in 2015 that disproportionately affected older people, (women in particular) with life expectancy falling in most European countries (see Figures 7 and 8).
 European monitoring agencies report that this widespread fall in life expectancy resulted from excess winter mortality associated with flu.

 - Hiam L, Dorling D, Harrison D, McKee M (2017).
 ‘What caused the spike in mortality in England and Wales in January 2015?’
 Journal of the Royal Society of Medicine, vol 110, no 4, pp 131–7, doi: 10.1177/0141076817693600.
 Available at: http://journals.sagepub.com/doi/abs/10.1177/0141076817693600?journalCode=jrsb (accessed on 23 June 2020).